Get

 What Can You Do About It?

 If your cat is licking their tummy a lot, pay close attention to their appetite and litter box for any signs of digestive issues.
-If a digestive problem is suspected, your vet may recommend some blood tests and an ultrasound to get to the bottom of it.
+If a digestive problem is suspected, a vet may recommend some blood tests and an ultrasound to get to the bottom of it.

 divider 3 paws